KE-UniLiv/IDEA2/README.md

 ## Usage ⚒️

-When all the data is in place and the dependencies are installed:
+When all the data is in place and the dependencies are installed, below is an example of how to utilise the workflow:

-- Open a terminal and cd to your local instance of the source (e.g `C:/GitHub/IDEA2`)
+1. Open a terminal and cd to your local instance of the source (e.g `C:/GitHub/IDEA2`)
-- Run `python idea2/runner.py <arg1> <arg2> ... <arg n>`
+2. Run `python idea2/runner.py` and set your API keys and source documents
+3. Run a first iteration of CQ extractions
+4. Once evaluation is undertaken, run `python idea2/runner.py --pull_rejected`
+5. Then, `--reformulate` with the desired arguments (model, temperature etc)
+6. Repeat steps 4 and 5 until no further CQs are needing reformulation.

-Below are the supported arguments, please run `python idea2/runner.py --usage_help` if the default help given is not useful for you.
+Below are the supported arguments, please run `python idea2/runner.py --usage_help` if the default help given is not useful for you, or if things are still unclear.

 ```
 usage: runner.py [-h] [--model MODEL] [--temperature TEMPERATURE] [--role ROLE] [--instruction INSTRUCTION]